Pay the man. Wade LeBlanc shines on contract day and Mariners edge Angels for eighth consecutive win

 “We didn’t have a whole lot of hits and the agent I have now was able to scratch up some interest – and here we are. “

-The native of Lake Charles, Louisiana and graduate of the University of Alabama signed a contract extension earlier Tuesday that will keep him a Seattle Mariner through the 2019 season and potentially through 2022.
+The native of Lake Charles, Louisiana, and graduate of the University of Alabama, signed a contract extension Tuesday that will keep him a Seattle Mariner through the 2019 season and potentially through 2022.

-Then LeBlanc displayed why he’s so deserving of sticking in this rotation, retiring the final 11 batters he faced and improving his win-loss record to 4-0 behind his seven innings pitched in the Mariners’ 4-1 victory over the Los Angeles Angels on Tuesday.
+Then LeBlanc displayed why he’s so deserving of sticking in this rotation, retiring the final 11 batters he faced and improving to 4-0 in the Mariners’ 4-1 victory over the Los Angeles Angels on Tuesday.

 LeBlanc allowed three hits and pitched at least seven innings for the second time in his past four starts, including his 7 2/3 shutout innings against the Red Sox two weeks ago.